circleci/circleci-docs/WIDGETS.md

 # CircleCI Docs: Widgets

-Many documentation pages will have some sort of widget.
-These are discrete page elements that provide some advanced functionality within the Markdown with little effort.
+Many documentation pages will have widgets.
+These are discrete page elements that provide advanced functionality within Markdown.

-Here are widgets available within CircleCI.com/docs/.
+The widgets available in CircleCI.com/docs/. are:

 ## OS Version Matrix

 ![OS Version Matrix Widget Screenshot](img/widget-os-matrix.png)

-This widget is used to display which version, if any, of a specific software is available on a specific CircleCI supported operating system (OS).
-This applies to CircleCI 1.0 only.
+Use this widget to display which version (if any) of some software is available on a given operating system (OS) supported by CircleCI.
+This only applies to CircleCI 1.0.

-Version numbers can be passed as a string or from Jekyll datafiles.
-Here's an example:
+Version numbers can be passed as either strings or from Jekyll datafiles.

 ```
 {% include os-matrix.html trusty=site.data.trusty.versions.summary.docker precise="v1.7.1" macos="n/a" %}
 ```

-If an OS doesn't have that software, you can pass "n/a" or better yet, leave the variable out completely.
-For example, if we had a software that was Ubuntu 14.04 "Trusty" only, we could do:
+If an OS doesn’t support some software, there’s no need to pass any variable at all.

+For example, if we had software that was only compatible with Ubuntu 14.04 “Trusty”, we would write:

 ```
 {% include os-matrix.html trusty=site.data.trusty.versions.summary.docker %}